Grant-Archibald-MS/powerfuldev-testing/learning/01-introduction.md

 ## Pre-requisites

-BEfore yuo get started depending on being an early adopter, beta tester or general availability user from [Ring Deployment Model](../context/ring-deployment-model.md) you will require different components installed to enable you to use this learning module.
+Before you get started depending on being an early adopter, beta tester or general availability user from [Ring Deployment Model](../context/ring-deployment-model.md) you will require different components installed to enable you to use this learning module.

 ### Inner Ring (Canary Users)